 - Undissolved sodium bicarbonate has bonded to the pool surface.

 - The gelcoat layer has not been cured properly in the factory.

 1. Calcium build-up on the pool surface

-High pH levels in the pool water may cause any calcium on fiberglass pools to appear or precipitate onto the pool surfaces.
+High pH levels in the pool water may cause any calcium on fiberglass pools to precipitate onto the pool surfaces.
 When this happens, it often leaves a thin white gritty layer.
 As the picture shows, this white layer becomes very noticeable if the pool water drops below its normal level.

 To help prevent calcium, we suggest regularly testing the pH and calcium hardness levels in your pool water.
 Remember, High calcium (above 4000ppm) often occurs for two reasons.
 First, too much calcium chloride (calcium increaser) has been added to the pool water.
 When this happens, it leads to calcium formation.
 Secondly, calcium-based granular chlorine will increase the calcium hardness levels in your pool.
 If your calcium levels are rising for no reason, then it is likely that granular chlorine (calcium hypochlorite) is the cause.

 Ask your pool manufacturer before adding calcium

-Before adding calcium to your water, contact your pool manufacturer (not your pool shop) to find out what the calcium levels should be for your pool.
+Before adding calcium to your water, contact your pool manufacturer (not your pool store) to find out what the calcium levels should be for your pool.
 Remember, each fiberglass pool manufacturer recommends different calcium levels.
-Also, check that your pool shop knows that your pool is fiberglass and not plaster.
+Also, check that your pool store knows that your pool is fiberglass and not plaster.
 This is because plaster pools use different water chemistry settings.

 As the pictures show, our treatments remove calcium from fiberglass pools without draining the pool water or acid washing.